Men and Eating Disorders: What You Need to Know

 Male Runners and Eating Disorders

 Male runners who suffer from eating disorders are facing a bit of a different monster than non-runners who are overly obsessed with pumping iron and gaining muscle.
 The science behind decreasing running paces and improving performance suggests that smaller bodies (i.e. less body fat) run faster since there is less weight to carry.
 By and large, the presence of testosterone naturally makes men more competitive than women, so men who take up running and get hooked on racing and improving their performance, might become obsessed with lower race times and start “overhauling” their approach to nutrition.
-They cut calories to an extreme amount in order to get to their “ideal race weight,” which often is not a healthy or normal weight for the body to be at anyways.
+Some might even resort to testosterone booster supplements.
+They will cut calories to an extreme amount in order to get to their “ideal race weight,” which often is not a healthy or normal weight for the body to be at anyways.
 But then they may want to maintain that weight even during the off-season, which leads to a myriad of health problems, which in men is most commonly osteopenia and Vitamin D deficiencies.
 And while coaches, teammates, friends, and family are getting better at noticing women who are going to extremes to maintain a smaller-than-normal body size, most fail to notice the same in men – either because it seems to be less prevalent or because of societal stigma against men and eating disorders.

 What You Can Do To Help